Optimal Times To Drink Protein Shakes for Maximum Weight Loss Impact

-Weight Loss & Diets | Written by Nathan Petitpas | Updated on 9 August 2022
+Weight Loss & Diets | Written by Nathan Petitpas | Updated on 2 July 2024

 Remember, sustained effort inside and outside the gym promotes weight loss, but optimizing nutrient timing can help you curb hunger and optimize your diet.

-Best Time to Drink Protein Shakes For Weight Loss
+Best Time To Drink Protein Shakes For Weight Loss

 A common protein timing myth suggests protein must be consumed right after a workout, but this holds little significance in weight loss or building muscle.